tonyt-vo/Venmo_Automation/README.md

    Upon setup, the application will then login using the credentials.
 The final step will be charging people a specified amount and leaving a message.

 # Set-up guide:
-1. Download the necessary files
+1. Download the necessary files. [chromedriver link](https://sites.google.com/a/chromium.org/chromedriver/)
 2. Update setup.py to include your information.
 3. Run venmo_auto.py
 3a.
 If it is your first time setting up.
 Login and use 2-step verification.